hinto-janai/monero-bash/docs/upgrade_explanation.md

 * Date: 2022-03-27

 ## Intro
-Can I trust monero-bash?
+Is monero-bash a virus?
 Will it steal my Monero?
-Is it downloading malware?
+Is it downloading malware instead of the real packages?
 ```
 No
 ```
-So what happens when you type `monero-bash upgrade`?
+So what actually happens when you type `monero-bash upgrade`?

 I'd like to keep this as short as possible but simple enough so that anyone can understand it, so here's a step-by-step explanation of the code/commands being executed:

 ## Download